mountainmoon/botp/Readme.md

 Check a time based one time password for validity

-Returns null if token is not valid for given key and options.
+Returns a `Promise` will resolved to null if token is not valid for given key and options.

-Returns an object `{delta: #}` if the token is valid. `delta` is the count skew between client and server.
+Returns a `Promise` will resolved to an object `{delta: #}` if the token is valid. `delta` is the count skew between client and server.

 ### opt
 **window**
 > The allowable margin for the counter.
 The function will check `window` codes in the future against the provided token.
 > i.e. if `window = 5` and `counter = 1000` all tokens between 995 and 1005 will be checked against the supplied token
-> Default - 6
+> Default - 1

 **time**
 > The time step of the counter.
 This must be the same for every request and is used to calculate C.